brimdata/zed/docs/zq/language.md

-For more detail, see the reference page of the [from operator](operators/from.md#operator), but as an example, you might use the `get` form of `from` to fetch data from an HTTP endpoint and process it with Zed, in this case, to extract the description and license of a Github repository:
+For more detail, see the reference page of the [from operator](operators/from.md#operator), but as an example, you might use the `get` form of `from` to fetch data from an HTTP endpoint and process it with Zed, in this case, to extract the description and license of a GitHub repository:
 ```
 zq -f text "get https://api.github.com/repos/brimdata/zed | yield description,license.name"
 ```